tensorlayer/TensorLayer/README.md

 [QQ group](https://github.com/zsdonghao/tensorlayer/blob/master/img/img_qq.png) and [Wechat group](https://github.com/shorxp/tensorlayer-chinese/blob/master/docs/wechat_group.md).

-# Design Principles
+# Design

 As deep learning practitioners, we have been looking for a library that can serve for various development phases.
 This library shall be easy for beginners by providing rich neural network reference implementations.
 Later, it can be extended to address **real-world problems** by controlling training backends to exhibit low-level cognitive behaviours.
 In the end, it shall be able to serve in challenging **production environments**.

-TensorLayer is designed for beginning, intermediate and professional deep learning users with following goals:
+TensorLayer is developed with the following goals:

 - *Simplicity* : TensorLayer lifts the low-level dataflow abstraction of TensorFlow to **high-level** deep learning modules.
 A user often find it easy to bootstrap with TensorLayer, and then dive into low-level implementation only if need.
 - *Transparency* : TensorLayer provides access to the **native APIs** of TensorFlow.
 This helps users achieve flexible controls within the training engine.
-- *Composability* : If possible, deep learning modules are composed, not built.
-TensorLayer can glue existing pieces together (e.g., **connected with** [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](https://github.com/tensorlayer/tensorlayer/blob/master/example/tutorial_keras.py)).
 - *Performance* : TensorLayer provides **zero-cost** abstraction (see Benchmark below).
 It can run on distributed and heterogeneous TensorFlow platforms with full power.

 # Benchmark